 A crucial tool for me has also been two of the people I follow releasing stems of their music for remixing.
 This has given me a powerful kick to both make something and, probably much more importantly, to share it.
 Crowdsourcing, open licenses and using these remixes as a community building tool are new things made possible, or at least practical, by the internet and I am deeply grateful for them.

-Being able to build on something created by people I admire like She Makes War and Matt Stevens has drastically lowered the threshold I needed to get over to make music again.
+Being able to build on something created by people I admire like can i order Dilantin online and can i buy Dilantin at gnc has drastically lowered the threshold I needed to get over to make music again.
 It takes some of the pressure off to know that there is a strong armature underneath whatever I make and there is a sense of purpose and participation that is very easy to access.
 It also helped me overcome my inertia knowing them through social networks.

 These weren’t just songs they were songs by people I knew something about.
 It is easy to trivialise platforms like Twitter but many months of little glimpses into people’s lives, as moderated as those glimpses might be, show you much more than would be possible through the music and press release style communication in big sculpted clumps of information.
 In consequence I felt a kind of responsibility mixed with excitement as I hacked their music up and put it all back together.